gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.Ticket.md

 > `optional` **response\_id**: `string`

-- Details of company and application realated to the ticket
+- Details of company and application related to the ticket.

 ***